 RELATED: How Much Does It Cost To Paint A Car?

 Unlike the white car, black colors retain heat.
 After a couple of minutes of sitting in the sunlight, the interior of the car is going to be very hot.

 You will have to push the air conditioner to work harder.
 Additionally, the car can be downright miserable until it gets cooled down.
 In hot countries, the black paint can also get damaged by the sun due to the heat.

 Black vs. White Car: Which is Better?

 So, which of these is the best car color?
 If you are trying to decide between a black vs. white car, you have a lot of factors to consider.
 Both white and black are at the top of the most popular colors.
 Not only do you need to think about the look you are going for, but it’s important to consider your climate, as well.

 If you want a practical, easy to clean, and cool vehicle, go with something white.
-However, if you want something elegant and don’t mind spending more time on maintenance, the black car is a better option.
+However, if you want something elegant and don’t mind spending more time on maintenance, then black is a better option.